-I get to pick an avatar, and I pick an avocado because my teenage brain thinks it’s cute and my mom brain thinks it’s the best food ever.
+I get to pick a Kurbo avatar, and I pick an avocado because my teenage brain thinks it’s cute and my mom brain thinks it’s the best food ever.
 I don’t realize that avocados would be my downfall later on.
 But we haven’t gotten there yet.
 The app lets me know that the best way to reach my goals is to hold myself accountable and to track what I am eating.
 I want to know what would happen if I pretend I am a 16 year old with restrictive behaviors.
 So that is what I do.

-Here is what I log
+Here is what I log on Kurbo

 Breakfast: 1 portion of sugar free cereal (no milk) and 3/5ths of an avocado (unclear why the app divides avocado portions in 5ths)